shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 ## Conclusions:
 1) Using Logistic Regression Algorithm an accuracy of 97.93% is obtained for the Prediction Problem.
-2)Using K-Means Algorithm an accuracy of 44.45% is obtained for the Classification problem.
+2) Using K-Means Algorithm an accuracy of 44.45% is obtained for the Classification problem.